ebd622/k8s-into/session_1.md

 ## Hands-on exercise

-1. Create a POD with the following specification:
+1. Create a POD using a manifest with the following specification:

     - POD name: nginx1
     - Image: nginx

-2. Check the status of the created ("get", "describe"):
+2. Check the status of the created pod ("get", "describe"):

     - Wait till the status will be "running"

 3. Check the labels (use "-show-labels")

+4. Check logs of the created POD

+5. Run "bash" or "/bin/sh" on the reated POD (use "kubectl exec -it ...")